ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ```

 This happens due to different parsing pipelines:
-  - `toDateTime('2000-01-01 00:00:00')` creates a new DateTime in a usual way, and thus `session_timezone` setting from query context is applied.
-  - `2000-01-01 00:00:00` is parsed to a DateTime inheriting type of `d` column, including its time zone, and `session_timezone` has no impact on this value.

-Possible values:

--    Any timezone name from `system.time_zones`, e.g. `Europe/Berlin`, `UTC` or `Zulu`

-Default value: `''`.
+- `toDateTime()` without explicitly given timezone used in the first `SELECT` query honors setting `session_timezone` and the global timezone.
+- In the second query, a DateTime is parsed from a String, and inherits the type and time zone of the existing column`d`.
+Thus, setting `session_timezone` and the global timezone are not honored.

 **See also**